aostruszka/nonrec-make/Readme.txt

 * 'make' (same as 'make dir_$(pwd)')
-   builds all targets in the Dir_1 which in our example is Dir_1/obj/dir1_lib.a - of course any of its dependencies that are not up to date are updated
+   builds all targets in the Dir_1 which in our example is Dir_1/obj/dir1_lib.a - of course any of its dependencies that are not up to date are updated also.
+This rule has one exception - if your Rules.mk has no targets and only SUBDIRS (e.g. you have grouped several subdirectories in one directory) then simple 'make' in this directory - instead of doing nothing - will build targets of all its subdirectories.
 * 'make clean' (same as 'make clean_$(pwd)') removes everything from Dir_1/obj/
 * 'make clean_tree (same as 'make clean_tree_$(pwd)')